What’s margin investing? | Robinhood

 Margin investing enables you to borrow money from Robinhood and leverage your holdings to purchase securities.
 This gives you access to additional buying power based on the value of certain securities in your investing account.
 Margin investing can provide flexibility with your cash: if you see an opportunity in the market and want to invest more, you may be able to invest right away without needing to make a deposit from your bank.

-Unlike Instant Deposits, which you start with by default, margin investing access isn’t automatic—you have to apply and will only have access if you meet eligibility requirements.
+Unlike Instant Deposits, margin investing access isn’t automatic—you have to apply and will only have access if you meet eligibility requirements.

-When you apply for margin investing, you’ll be able to receive extra buying power if you’re eligible.
+When you apply and are approved for margin investing, you’ll be able to use extra buying power.
 This additional buying power represents the money that you’re allowed to borrow from us to invest.

 Margin transaction examples